gcross/LogicGrowsOnTrees/TUTORIAL.md

         go (country-1) ((country,color):coloring)
 ```

-The meat of this function is in the nested function go.
+The meat of this function is in the nested function `go`.
 For each country,
-starting from the last country and ending at country 1, the function go does the
+starting from the last country and ending at country `1`, the function go does
-following:
+the following:

 1. First, it makes a non-deterministic choice for the color of the country: